nithishdivakar/nithishdivakar.github.io/links/links.md

 Documentation for anything
 ====
 <http://devdocs.io/>
-Thie site gives you an easily searchable doucmentation for a lots of language.
+This site gives you an easily searchable documentation for a lots of language.